-Any non-conformance identified during a Quality Principles audit must be closed out in accordance with the requirements outlined below.
+Any Non-conformance identified during a Quality Principles audit must be closed out in accordance with the requirements outlined below.

-Types of non-conformances
+Types of Non-conformances

-Table 11: Descriptions of non-conformances
+Table 11: Descriptions of Non-conformances

-Type of non-conformance Description Major non-conformance A Major non-conformance is: a failure to have any processes, or an effective process, in place for a Practice Requirement Minor non-conformances identified for 50 per cent or more of the Practice Requirements in a Key Performance Measure (KPM) a Minor non-conformance that was identified in the preceding audit (Certification, Recertification or Surveillance).
-Minor non-conformance A Minor non-conformance is issued where the process in place for a Practice Requirement does not fully meet requirements or is only partially effective.
+Type of non-conformance Description Major Non-conformance A Major Non-conformance is: a failure to have any processes, or an effective process, in place for a Practice Requirement Minor Non-conformance A Minor Non-conformance is issued where the process in place for a Practice Requirement does not fully meet requirements or is only partially effective.